LHJE/npc_generator/README.md

 After you've run those commands, simply go run `rails s` in your terminal, and go to `localhost:3000` in your web browser, and you should be good to go!

+## Testing

+If you would like to test the repo, we're using `Rspec`.
+In your terminal, while in the repo's directory, simply type `bundle exec rspec` and the tests should run!
+Because of the random nature of the tests/NPC builds, there's no way to get a consisten 100% testing, but there should be no failing tests, and more than 98% of the lines should be being tested each time..

 ## Schema
 Below is our schema.